paulmmay/blog.paulmay.org/_posts/2014-08-10-london-triathlon-2014-race-notes.md

 I'm hoping that these notes serve me well as I think about doing more races, and face into my first full winter of training in 5 years.
 I want to keep it fun and challenging, then come back in the Spring with a plan to do more races.
 I might do London again next year, just to see if I can translate what I learned this year into a better performance.

 More than anything, I'm very happy to be back doing a sport I love, after having very nearly thrown in the towel completely.
-I want to say a special thank you to Cliona who is always there for me when I'm pushing myself, and who supported me completely on the day of the race.
+I want to say a special thank you to Cliona who is always there for me when I'm pushing myself, and who gave me amazing support on the day of the race.